GreySeeletsa/sorting_algorithms/README.md

 0x1B.
 C - Sorting algorithms & Big O

-This project aims to archieve the following learning objectives:
+This project aims to achieve the following learning objectives:

 	-Knowing at least four different sorting algorithms -Understanding the Big O notation, and how to evaluate the time complexity of an algorithm